miklb/web-share-button/README.md

 ## Usage
 `index.html` provides a basic example using Aaron's orignal code from his [demo](https://codepen.io/aarongustafson/pen/eYxajwy).

+Note you'll want to style your unordered list for graceful degradation.
+The button style is only applied if the browser supports the web component.
+The example uses Aaron's original CSS.

 The idea is you wrap your unordered list with `<web-share>` `</web-share>` tags and the component will add the share button to each list item.